its-adamma/its-adamma/README.md

 - 🎯 Aim: bridge gaps between access and opportunity through ethical code
 - ❤️ Motivation: Harm reduction and accessible tools for all
 - ⚡ Fun fact: born nearly three months early
-- 🤝 Confirmed Interest By: earning opportunities to attend tech conferences across the country
+- 🤝 Confirmed Interest by: earning opportunities to attend tech conferences across the country
      <br>and converse with SWE as an Opportunity Scholar
      * Retrospective published <a href="https://peopleofcolorintech.com/articles/18-takeaways-for-navigating-a-tech-conference-as-a-black-code-newbie/">here</a>, said to be useful by code newbies and Senior Engineers alike.